 10 November 2022

-The castles of Aberdeenshire look particularly mesmerising during the autumn months, so we have curated a three-day itinerary that is packed to the brim with ancient landmarks that will take you from the breathtaking coastline to the heart of Royal Deeside.
+The castles of Aberdeenshire are mesmerising at any time of year, so we have curated a three-day itinerary that is packed to the brim with ancient landmarks that will take you from the breathtaking coastline to the heart of Royal Deeside.

 Dunnottar Castle, Stonehaven